5 Places to Visit in Seville, Spain

 rio 2

 These are just a few of my favorite places to go in Seville.
-These five places remind me of my amazing time in Seville and will be one of the first places I will go back to when I visit again.
+These five places remind me of my amazing time studying abroad in Seville and will be one of the first places I will go back to when I visit again.
 I can’t wait for you to visit these places, too!

 Sydney Schwaller is a CEA Alumni Ambassador who studied abroad in Seville, Spain, during the Spring 2020 semester.
 She is currently a student at the University of Wisconsin - Milwaukee.